jpgdev/JPEngine/JPEngine/Analysis/Ideas.md

 	- Transform Component
 		- Use a Vector3D for the position to add a Z value?
 Which the DrawableComponent use?
+		- Add an Origin property for the rotation and etc.. instead of having it in DrawableSpriteComponent which makes no sense if we want to use it outside of drawing?

 #### Systems